Organic BBQ Sauces (Keto & Whole30)

 Nutritional Value of Dates

 Dates are a great source of dietary fiber (1/4 cup provides 12% of the daily value for fiber).
 Dates are also one of the best natural sources of potassium and provide 8% of your daily potassium recommendation and 6% of your daily manganese recommendation in a ¼ cup.
 Eating dates will enrich your body with minerals like phosphorus, zinc, magnesium, calcium, potassium and iron.
-Date also is a rich source of a variety of B-complex vitamins – thiamin, riboflavin, niacin, vitamin B-6 and pantothenic acid as well as folic acid, vitamins A and K. It should also be noted that dates have a high sugar content and even if your sugar is coming from a fruit source, you should be careful not to overdo it.
+Dates are also a rich source of a variety of B-complex vitamins – thiamin, riboflavin, niacin, vitamin B-6 and pantothenic acid as well as folic acid, vitamins A and K. It should also be noted that dates have a high sugar content and even if your sugar is coming from a fruit source, you should be careful not to overdo it.
 The following nutritional data outlines some of the key nutrients found in dates, and is based on a 100g serving of the fruit:

 - Fiber – 6.7 grams.
 27% RDA.